bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

 ## Building a Public Validator + Sentry

-For the following instructions, we will describe the steps to setup a validator or a sentry for the existing Public MainNet or TestNet.
+For the following instructions, we will describe the steps to setup a validator or a sentry for an existing Public MainNet or TestNet.
 Unless otherwise stated, the instruction steps apply to both sentries and validators.

 1. Refer to previous documents for initializing the server, dev environments, and building the Bluzelle Curium applications.